austinulrigg/austinulrigg.github.io-/_pages/about_einstein.md

 Austin / discord:austinu / Washington.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Here you can find my Instagram <i class="fa-brands fa-instagram"></i>([https://www.instagram.com/austinulrigg/?hl=en]), and here you can read about some math I've been doing
+Here you can find my Instagram [https://www.instagram.com/austinulrigg/?hl=en] and here you can read about some math I've been doing